pgbackrest/pgbackrest/USERGUIDE.md

 ##### `repo-remote-path` key

 Path to the remote backrest repository where WAL segments, backups, logs, etc are stored.

+The remote repository is relative to the current installation of pgBackRest.
+On a database server the backup server will be remote and visa versa for the backup server where the database server will be remote.
+This option is only required if the remote repository is in a different location than the local repository.
 ```
 required: n
 example: repo-remote-path=/backup/backrest